Skukuza: Restaurants

 Skukuza is the only camp at Kruger with a choice of multiple restaurants.
 In the central area of the camp overlooking the Sabie River is a well-appointed Cattle Baron restaurant, one of three in South Africa's National parks.
-(The others are at Storms River mouth in Tsitsikamma and in the main camp at Addo Elephant Park.
+(The others are at Storms River mouth in Tsitsikamma and in the main camp at Addo Elephant Park.)

 In the 1980s, a train was donated to Skukuza by South African Railways, which was converted into a second restaurant, Selati.
 The restaurant was destroyed by a fire on 12 January 1995 and the area was closed to visitors.
 At some point between then and 2006, the restaurant reopened as the Selati Station Grillhouse.
 In 2017 the station was placed under private management, and in December 2019 a train-themed hotel, the Shalati Hotel, was opened on the tracks as well.

 Skukuza Indigenous Plant Nursery

 The Skukuza Indigenous Plant Nursery, located 4 km from the main camp near the golf club, is a nursery dedicated to the cultivation of indigenous plants.
-Established in August 1975 by Harry Matthysen, the original nursery was placed on a 100 m x 45 m plot of land.
+Established in August 1975 by Harry Matthysen, the original nursery was placed on a 100 x 45 m plot of land.
 In 1983 the nursery was moved to its current location.
-The nursery a wide selection of plants for sale, with over 1.2 million individual plants in their collection, which originally began with roughly 3,000 plants.
+The nursery has a wide selection of plants for sale, with over 1.2 million individual plants in their collection, which originally began with roughly 3,000 plants.
 As it is run by the SANParks Scientific Services Department, the nursery also performs a broad spectrum of botanical research.
 A wetlands boardwalk is also available, allowing visitors to take in a rehabilited wetland area up close.
 The nursery is open 7 days a week, including on public holidays (except for Christmas Day).
 The Lowveld Honorary Rangers run the parks on weekends and holidays.
 The nursery holds regular events for related holidays.
 There are also picnic tables, toilets, and ice cream for sale.

 Library

 The Stevenson-Hamilton Memorial Library and Museum at Skukuza houses a selection of ecological and history-related books, as well as paintings, documents and artifacts related to the history of Kruger National Park and the area.
 The library was opened on 14 October 1961 and is a brief walk from the Cattle Baron and reception.
-The hand knife used to kill a lion which attacked legendary ranger Harry Wolhuter, as well as the lions skin, are on display in the Stevenson-Hamilton Library.
+The hand knife used to kill a lion which attacked legendary ranger Harry Wolhuter, as well as the lion's skin, are on display in the Stevenson-Hamilton Library.